Periodization Training for Optimal Results

 • Step 4: Assign different sets, reps and intensity to each cycle.
 If breaking it down to 12 weeks, then there will be three cycles.

 • Cycle 1: Maybe you are completing three sets of the exercise three times a week, eight reps per set.
 What weight do you choose?
 Easy, whatever weight you can only do that exercise eight times of.
-Maybe that weight wait changes week to week.
+Maybe that weight changes week to week.
 The only way to know is to track it.

 • Cycle 2: pick a weight you can only do five reps of for three sets, three times a week, and complete that.